shashanka2a/ethereum-anonymous-voting/README.md

 # ethereum-anonymous-voting

-Smart contract project for anonymous voting on the Ethereum blockchain Created as final project for Spring 2021 CIS-700 course.
+Smart contract project for anonymous voting on the Ethereum blockchain.
 Assumes honest-but-curious voters, malicious outsiders

 ### This project is divided into three distinct parts: